BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - Click on a file in the list to edit its specific metadata
 - Changes are cached automatically when switching between files
-- Write Tags only writes files that have been modified
+- Write Tags processes the staged files in the checked scope
 - Remove Tags only affects the currently selected file
 - Auto-Tag applies results only to the file where it was initiated